QubesOS/qubes-doc/introduction/intro.md

   <div class="row">
       <div class="col-lg-6 col-md-6 text-left">
-        <p>Throughout their lives, individuals engage in various activites such as going to school, working, voting, taking care of their families or visiting with friends. </p>
+        <p>Throughout their lives, individuals engage in various activities such as going to school, working, voting, taking care of their families or visiting with friends. </p>
-        <p>These activites are spatially and temporally bound : they happen in isolation of one another, in their own compartments, which often represent an essential safeguard, such as in the case of voting.</p>
+        <p>These activities are spatially and temporally bound : they happen in isolation of one another, in their own compartments, which often represent an essential safeguard, such as in the case of voting.</p>
-        <p>In one's digital life, the situation is quite different : each activity, often intertwinded with its real-life counterpart, tends to happen on a single computing device.</p>
+        <p>In one's digital life, the situation is quite different : each activity, often intertwined with its real-life counterpart, tends to happen on a single computing device.</p>
       </div>
       <div class="col-lg-6 col-md-6">
         <img src="/attachment/wiki/GettingStarted/r2b1-qubes-manager-2.png" height="300" class="center-block">